johnfmorton/Pic-Puller-for-Instagram/picpuller_docs.md

 1.6.0 - 2014FEB21
 - New caching system for EE 2.8.0 and above
-- Control panel now updated for compatiblity with EE 2.8.0
+- Control panel now updated for compatibility with EE 2.8.0

 1.5.4 - 2014FEB09
 - Updated Fieldtype to recognize when the Instagram app had been deauthorized from only the Instagram interface and not the ExpressionEngine interface